astroumd/lmtoy/README.md

 ## Installation

-This is not finalized yet, there are some notes in [INSTALL.md](INSTALL.md).
+This is not finalized yet, there are some notes in [INSTALL.md](INSTALL.md), and also check out the Makefile for specific targets that simplify the install.
 This is still a toy monorepo.

 ## data

 LMT data are (mostly) in netCDF format (extension: .nc), which stores data hierarchically in a big binary blob.
 Much like how HDF5 stores data.
+Actually, a typical LMT observation consists of a about 10 files in a specific directory hierarchy, all identified via an OBSNUM.

 Tools like **ncdump** display structure and contents (as CDL).
 Careful, hdf5 also contains **ncdump** but it differs in subtle ways.